charlineshen/AC215_CryCryBaby/README.md

 - Output from this container stored at GCS location

 (1) `src/preprocessing/cli.py`  - Here we first convert our audio files into numerical representation called spectrogram, and then normalize each matrices.
 Now we have matrices ready for model saved on GCS.

-(2) [TO BE UPDATED] `src/preprocessing/requirements.txt` - We used following packages to help us preprocess here - `special butterfly package`

 (3) `src/preprocessing/Dockerfile` - This dockerfile starts with  `python:3.8-slim-buster`.
 This <statement> attaches volume to the docker container and also uses secrets to connect to GCS.